WE MET BEFORE?

 he'll literally fight to the death to maintain it--never

-realizing what he's losing/giving up, while highly focused on
+realizing what he's losing/giving up, in terms of his good health

 Narcissist relentlessly tries to 'crack the code' with his BPD